Meet the cast of Worzel Gummidge

 Who’s Soggy Boggart?
 Soggy Boggart is Worzel’s marrow-headed rival.
 In Mackenzie Criminal’s model, he wears a leather-based jacket and is the ruffian chief of a scarecrow biker gang.

 What else has Colin Michael Carmichael been in?
-Colin has labored extensively within the theatre, together with producing reveals together with his personal firm, known as – fairly brilliantly – Brian.
-His movie and TV credit embody Sizzling Fuzz, St Trinian’s 2, Burke and Hare, Black Mirror and EastEnders.
+Colin has labored extensively within the theatre, together with producing reveals along with his personal firm, referred to as – slightly brilliantly – Brian.
+His movie and TV credit embrace Scorching Fuzz, St Trinian’s 2, Burke and Hare, Black Mirror and EastEnders.

 India Brown and Thierry Wickens play Susan and John

 Who’re Susan and John?
-Siblings Susan and John are foster youngsters.
-They’ve come to Scatterbrook for the summer time to work as farmhands for the Braithwaites.
-Initially, they’re very connected to their smartphones and battle to adapt to life in Scatterbrook, however that adjustments when Worzel takes them below his wing.
+Siblings Susan and John are foster kids.
+They’ve come to Scatterbrook for the summer season to work as farmhands for the Braithwaites.
+Initially, they’re very connected to their smartphones and wrestle to adapt to life in Scatterbrook, however that modifications when Worzel takes them below his wing.

 What else have India Brown and Thierry Wickens been in?
 India has beforehand appeared in Silent Witness and The Athena.
 Previous to Worzel, her most distinguished position was Amber in final yr’s Christmas TV adaptation of David Walliams’ The Midnight Gang.
 Worzel Gummidge marks Thierry Wickens TV debut.